This post may contain affiliate links. Read our disclosure policy here.

 How to Make Tortilla Soup with Vegetables

-You can make this tortilla soup in one large pot: just add the ingredients and cook.
-It’s that simple!
-Check out the step-by-step to make a perfect soup every time:
+Check out the step-by-step to make a perfect vegetable tortilla soup every time:

-Once simmering, add the vegetable broth, corn, and water.
-Bring to a simmer and reduce heat to low.
-Continue cooking for 20 minutes. - Top & Serve
+- Add the liquid and corn.
+Bring to a simmer and continue cooking for 20 minutes.

-To serve, squeeze 1 to 2 lime wedges over the soup, place a handful of tortilla strips over the soup, and submerge with a spoon to soften up.
+- Serve after squeezing 1 to 2 lime wedges over the soup.
+Add a handful of tortilla strips, and submerge with a spoon to soften up.
 Top with chopped cilantro and fresh avocado pieces.
-Enjoy!

 How to Thicken Tortilla Soup